 tions that can be practically accommodated.
 This defi nition of the worst practical impact condition was originally implemented for large passenger vehicles with the fi rst set of evaluation guidelines presented in Highway Research Board Circular 482 (141).
 The precedent established with the fi rst set of guidelines for full-scale crash testing has been extended through Transportation Research Circular 191 (142), and NCHRP Reports 230 (83) and 350 (119).

 The only signifi cant revision to passenger vehicle testing philosophy incorporated with the current guidelines is application of the 85th percentile impact angle to the small passenger vehicle.
-All avail- able accident data shows that impact angles for small cars are at least as high as those associated with large passenger vehicles and SUVs.
-Further, accident investigations appear to indicate that higher impact angles signifi cantly increase accident severities for all sizes of passenger vehicles.
+All avail- able crash data shows that impact angles for small cars are at least as high as those associated with large passenger vehicles and SUVs.
+Further, crash investigations appear to indicate that higher impact angles signifi cantly increase crash severities for all sizes of passenger vehicles.
 Therefore, the recommended impact angle for tests involving small car redirection has been raised to match that previously incorporated for the light truck test vehicle.

 A2.1.1 IMPACT CONDITIONS

-A number of studies involving detailed accident investigations have been conducted over the last four decades (75, 81, 86, 87, 93).
+A number of studies involving detailed crash investigations have been conducted over the last four decades (75, 81, 86, 87, 93).
 Data from “Critical Impact Point for Longitudinal Barriers” (115) was the primary basis for the selection of impact conditions incorporated in NCHRP Report 350 (119).
 Data from this study was collected in the late 1970s under the national speed limit law.
 When this law was eliminated during the 1990s, speed limits on rural freeways were raised all across the country.
 Based upon increased speed limits, it was widely anticipated that crash speeds would increase signifi - cantly and that impact angles may be reduced.
 However, more recent data, collected after the increase in speed limits on rural freeways, did not show higher impact speeds or lower impact angles for run- off-the-road crashes.
 In fact, the best available data appears to indicate that the 85th percentile impact speed and angle remained essentially the same as in the earlier studies (87).
 In retrospect, this fi nding should have been anticipated because the 85th percentile impact speed and angle were not found to be signifi cantly lower during the national speed limit law (81) than prior to the law’s implementation (75, 93).
 Based upon these fi ndings that impact speeds and angles were little changed, limiting passenger vehicle impact speeds and angles were not revised from NCHRP Report 350 recommendations.

 Unfortunately, there is limited crash data available with which to quantify heavy truck crash severi- ties.
 Heavy truck impact conditions recommended in NCHRP Report 350 were primarily based on Section 20 of AASHTO’s Standard Specifi cations for Highway Bridges (4).
 However, the increased severity of the limiting TL-3 test now exceeds the severity of the limiting TL-4 test from NCHRP Report 350 by approximately 18 percent when measured in terms of Impact Severity, IS, which is defi ned as follows: